Tenda-M/risistor-colour-code/README.md

 * Error Handling: When users pick items that are incompatible or if an input exceeds the expected range, clear messages or alarms should be sent.
 Correction suggestions to avoid misunderstandings or improper usage of the instrument.

 ### User Stories
+* As a user, I want to choose between 4-band, 5-band, and 6-band options so that I can specify the type of resistor I am working with.

+* As a user I want the interface to update dynamically when I select different band options so that only the relevant dropdowns for my selected band option are visible and active.

+* As a user I want the calculator to adjust its resistance colour calculation based on whether I select 4-band, 5-band, or 6-band, so that I can receive accurate resistance values for different configurations.

+* As a new user I want clear instructions and help regarding how to select and interpret different band options, so that I can better understand how to use the calculator effectively without prior extensive knowledge.

+* As a user I want the previously selected colors to reset or clear out when I switch between different band numbers, so that I do not have any carryover values that could affect my new calculations.

 * As user, I want to select resistor bands by color so that I can learn to calculate the resistance values manually.

 * As a user, working on electronics projects, I need to visually match the color on my physical resistor with an interactive display so that I can confirm the resistor values before using them in circuits.

-* As a user, I want to be able to quickly input multiple resistor color codes and get accurate results so that I can efficiently verify components during my work.

 * As a mobile user, I want the tool to be responsive and easy to use on my smartphone or tablet so that I can calculate resistor values on the go.

+* As As a user,I want to receive an alert if I attempt to calculate the resistor value without selecting all required bands.

-* As an advanced user, I want to be able to configure settings for tolerance.
+* As a user, I want to receive an alert for storage so that i know settings have been applied

 ### Features To Achieve These Goals